JMK-104/sql_data_watehouse_project/README.md

 To use this Data Warehouse:
 - Initialize your database, creating the appropriate schemas.
 Run script 'init_database.sql' in the 'scripts' directory.
+- Initialize the Bronze and Silver tables, running the scripts 'ddl_bronze.sql' and 'ddl_silver.sql', found in the 'scripts/bronze' and 'scripts/silver' directories, respectively.
 - To execute the full ETL process, call 'etl.load_dwh()'.
 This will run bronze, silver, and gold processes in succession with a single call **[Recommended]**.
 - Alternatively, to run bronze, silver, and gold processes separately, call 'bronze.load_bronze()', 'silver.load_silver()', and 'gold.load_gold()' respectively.